SamBurgess93/GamerHub/README.md

      - I used the palette maker from the Coolors website to choose my color scheme.

-     - The chosen colour scheme was specifically selected in order to define the tone of the game.
+     - The chosen colour scheme was specifically selected in order to define the tone of the website.

      - A General palette was created, with this atmosphere in mind, and was used in designing graphics and complimentary text colour: